jhewarren/COMP7005_Final_Project/src/Design/overview.md

 # emulator
 open socket to server
 open socket to client
+[
+    open reverse socket to server on client open reverse socket to client on server
+]

+listen on server socket,
+listen on return socket from client
+[
-listen on server socket
+    listen on reverse server socket from client, listen on reverse return socket from server
+]

 for each packet received
+    if first packet
+        save socket info
+        include 'corrected' destination for messages
+        based on socket and source IP

+    if was-packet-lost()
+        add drop packet flag to message
+    else
+        send packet on to destination
-if first packet then save socket info log pktinfo to log file
+    save pktinfo to log file

 # send
 open file to send
 while !EOF